 The deltoid ligament can sustain damage through excessive movement in the opposite direction (see Image 4).
 However due to the anatomy of the ankle, we generally have much less eversion range of movement.
 The position of the fibula relative to the ankle prevents excessive eversion and so the deltoid ligament is injured less frequently.

-The activities involved in GAA games place significant amounts of pressure and strain on the ankle joint.
+The main Cause for Ankle Sprains in GAA Players is that the activities involved in GAA games place significant amounts of pressure and strain on the ankle joint.
 A lot of research has been carried out in order to identify potential causes of ankle sprains in a range of sports.
 There are both external and internal factors involved in identifying the risk of an ankle injury.

 This type of injury mechanism also has the potential to result in a fracture to one of the bones in the foot or ankle.
 If you are unable to walk for four steps and have significant swelling or severe pain on either side of the ankle joint you should seek treatment in an emergency department in order to have an X-Ray carried out.